WANGkevinCUHK/Bundle_eric/README.md

 > templates directory <br>

 #### supporting file
-> config.py: used to configure app information, specifically, used to configure mysql links
+> config.py: used to configure app information, specifically, used to configure mysql links <br>
-> exts.py: used to introduce the database
+> exts.py: used to introduce the database <br>
-> forms.py: define all the forms you may need to fill in and check its validity
+> forms.py: define all the forms you may need to fill in and check its validity <br>
 > models.py: define all the data structure you will use in the project.
-Specifically, user, event, eventParticipantion, friendship
+Specifically, user, event, eventParticipantion, friendship <br>

 #### BluePrint directory
 > user_bp.py: User-related routing